syncfusion-content/javascript-docs/js/PercentageTextBox/Getting-Started.md

-{% include image.html url="/js/PercentageTextBox/Getting-Started_images/Getting-Started_img3.png" Caption="Textboxes with value"%}
+{% include image.html url="/js/PercentageTextBox/Getting-Started_images/Getting-Started_img3.png" %}

-### Set the Strict Mode Option
+## Set the Strict Mode Option

 You can set the “**enableStrictMode” option** to restrict entering values defined outside the range.
 The following code example illustrates how to set **enableStrictMode** option.